Machine-learning-assisted Blending of Data-Driven Turbulence Models: Numerical Results

 \subsubsection{Turbulent Channel Flow \( Re_{\tau} = 1000 \)}

 The first case considered in the training of the blending model is the turbulent channel flow at \( Re_{\tau} = 1000 \), where the baseline $\MSST$ model is expected to perform optimally.
+The grid used in RANS simulations is composed of $40\times 60$ cells and it is refined near the walls to resolve the viscous sublayer.

-The non-dimnsionalized velocity profiles at $x=0.97$ in Figure \ref{Fig.UPlus_vs_yPlus_Channel} show that as expected, the $\MSST$ model aligns almost perfectly with ground truth data, requiring no significant adjustments.
-The accuracy of this model is further validated by its low mean absolute error (MAE) value, as shown in Table \ref{tab:MAE_Channel}, and the absolute errors of the velocity profiles in Figure \ref{Fig.AbsErrors_UPlus_vs_yPlus_Channel}, which reveals consistently minimal deviations across \(y^+\), especially in the log-law region.
+The non-dimensionalized velocity profiles at $x=0.97$ in Figure \ref{Fig.UPlus_vs_yPlus_Channel} show that, as expected, the $\MSST$ model aligns almost perfectly with the theoretical profiles and reference DNS data, requiring no significant adjustments.
+The accuracy of this model is further illustrated by its low mean absolute error (\textit{mae}) value, as shown in Table \ref{tab:MAE_Channel}, and the absolute errors of the velocity profiles in Figure \ref{Fig.AbsErrors_UPlus_vs_yPlus_Channel}, which reveal consistently small deviations across \(y^+\), especially in the log-law region.
 In contrast, while the $\MSEP$ model provides a reasonable prediction, it exhibits a deviation from ground truth results, particularly noticeable in log-law region.
-The deviation is induced by the increase amount of eddy viscosity generated by the corrected model, which has been train to compensate the under-dissipative nature of the baseline model for strongly separated flows (see \cite{cherroud2022sparse,cherroud2023space}).
-The discrepancy is mirrored in the MAE values and error profiles, which, though higher than those of the $\MSST$ model, still indicate acceptable performance.
+The deviation is due to the increased amount of eddy viscosity generated by the corrected model, which has been trained to compensate the under-dissipative nature of the baseline model for strongly separated flows (see \cite{cherroud2022sparse,cherroud2025space}).
+The discrepancy is mirrored in the \textit{mae} values and error profiles, which, though higher than those of the $\MSST$ model, still indicate acceptable performance.
 The $\MANSJ$ model, on the other hand, significantly overpredicts the flow velocity, and its error profiles reflect large discrepancies, particularly in the log-law region, showcasing its inadequacy for this flow scenario.
 In fact, the $\MANSJ$ correction tends to strongly reduce the eddy viscosity of the baseline model to compensate for the so-called jet anomaly \cite{wilcox2006turbulence}.
 However, the correction destroys the accuracy for attached wall-bounded flows.

-Of note, for this training flow case the blended model predominantly selects the baseline model, which is assigned a weight very close to one throughout the channel heigh.
+Of note, for this training flow case the blended model predominantly selects the baseline model, which is assigned a weight very close to one throughout the channel height.
 The contributions from the inaccurate $\MSEP$ and $\MANSJ$ are effectively ruled out, according to their low performance scores.